notflan/smallmap/README.md

 # smallmap
 A small byte sized table map.
+(Currently *requires* nightly).

-Designed for instances where you want a map with small keys (e.g. primitive).
+Designed for instances where you want a small map with relatively trivial keys (e.g. primitive type).
 Performance greately outpaces hash-based maps in these cases.

 # Benchmarks
 Some rudamentary benchmarks